modelon-community/Assimulo/doc/sphinx/source/tutorial_philo.rst

 -----------

-The solver instance has a method simulate which has to be invoked to perform simultation, i.e. to numerically solve the differential equation.
+The solver instance has a method simulate which has to be invoked to perform simulation, i.e. to numerically solve the differential equation.